Wedding of Mary I of England and Philip of Spain: Progress to London and the Royal Entry

 Mary and Philip ended their ceremonial route at St Paul's Cathedral and retired to Westminster Palace.
 On Tuesday 21 August they rode to Westminster Abbey.
 As Mary entered the church her train was carried by Elizabeth, Marchioness of Winchester and (according to a manuscript held by the Ashmolean Museum) Anne of Cleves.
 Anne of Cleves had written to Mary from Hever on 4 August asking to attend the King and Queen in London.
 Anne of Cleves had attended Mary's coronation in the Abbey on 1 October 1553.
 After the service in the Abbey was sung by the Spanish men of the chapel, Philip visited the tomb of Henry VII.

 Another pageant represented Mary and Philip's common descent from Edward III of England, as a literal family tree.
 Andrés Muñoz did not describe the Royal Entry, but he concluded his account with remarks on the history of Britain, mentioning King Arthur's round table, Brutus, and the giants.

 A masque at court in October involved courtiers dressed as mariners.
 Preparations were made for a Spanish-style bullfight at Smithfield in October, on St Luke's Day, but this entertainment was postponed.
+Noailles said a joust and the game of canes was deferred before Parliament.

 A huge quantity of Spanish silver was coined in the Tower of London in October, Philip's commitment of treasure to the English money supply and the financing of his English household.
 On 25 November, near St Pauls or at the court gate of Westminster Palace, Philip took part in the traditional Spanish pastime of juegó de cañas, an equestrian team sport possibly of Arabic origin.